 Re: Fenugreek during pregnancy

-Hi, Fenugreek, in medicinal doses (not amounts used in food preparation) is considered to be a uterine stimulant.
+Hi, Fenugreek, in medicinal doses (not amounts used in food preparation), is considered a uterine stimulant.

-Fenugreek is often used as an aid to inducing labor, it is an emmenagogue; this is why it is not recommended during pregnancy.
+Fenugreek is often used as an aid to inducing labor and is an emmenagogue; this is why it is not recommended during pregnancy.
 Especially late in pregnancy, unless in labor.